niklasramo/tikki/README.md

 ticker.on('test', () => console.log('test'));

 // We can now manually tick if need be.
 Note that the tick method always
-// requires the current timestamp in milliseconds as the first argument, it will
+// requires the current time in milliseconds as the first argument, it will
 // be propagated to the phase listeners. ticker.tick(Date.now());